Inclusion in the PHE Classroom

 Sex at Birth

-The above activity should point out that there are certain things in everyone's life that they didn't choose, and yet, it has a big effect on how they are viewed by society.
-This video is a great demonstration of how those things we do not choose can effect our outcomes and how hard we have to fight to be at a level playing field with the rest of our peers.
+The above activity should point out that there are certain things in everyone's life that they didn't choose, and yet, these events have a big effect on how a person is viewed by society.
+This video is a great demonstration of how those things we do not choose can affect our outcomes, and often how hard we have to fight to be at a level playing field with the rest of our peers.

 Video: The Race of life

-This may resonate with you, your students, your collegues, friends and maybe your family.
-Everyone has their own story, so get to know the 'other side' as talked about in the video for Activity #2, and by helping eachother overcome barriers we will break then down one at a time.
+How does this resonate with you, your students, your collegues, friends and maybe your family?
+Everyone has their own story, so intentionally getting to know the 'other side' as talked about in the video for Activity #2, we can help students overcome challenges and guide them to break barriers down one at a time, for themselves or their peers.

 Innovation & Technology in Physical Education

 The use of technology in the classrooms has increased significantly over the last few decades and with that teachers have had to adapt their teaching practices.
 However, over the last couple of years many school boards moved to virtual learning which left many teachers struggling to not only adapt, but completely change their method of teaching to be completely online.
-Leaving so many Physical & Health Education teachers, across the country wondering ‘How can I do this?’.
-Well, in the end, nothing drives innovation like being stuck between a rock and a hard place.
+In particular, being well versed in technologies that support EDI (accessible voice to text readers for example).
+This section of the module challenges you to examine your own use of technology and see if it follows principles of inclusion, equity and diversity.

-Implementing technology in physical education while teaching virtually is no easy task, and it raises the question about student participation, privacy issues as well as integrating the curriculum content through technology.
-Teachers needed ‘just in time technology’ something they could implement tomorrow with a very easy learning curve, such as a digital food journal, or step counter.
-When searching for new tech tools during the school year, you can come across many that don't work with your class or you've download the program but it doesn't work with your equipment.
+Implementing technology in physical education while teaching virtually is no easy task, and it raises the question about student participation, accessibility features, socio-economic status, privacy issues as well as integrating the curriculum content through technology.
+Teachers needed ‘just in time technology’, meaning something they could implement tomorrow with a very easy learning curve, such as a digital food journal, or step counter.
+When searching for new tech tools during the school year, you can come across many that don't work with your class or perhaps you've downloaded the program but it doesn't work with your equipment or board firewall.
 The trial and error process can be a never ending rabbit hole, or roller coaster as some teachers would call it.
 If you have ever felt overwhelmed or are constantly searching for ideas, you are not alone.

 Activity # 7 - Reflection Survey and Article